 Where Do You Seek Compensation for Injuries in Kansas and Missouri?

 Where you turn to for compensation following a car accident is slightly different in Kansas and Missouri.
 Missouri is an at-fault state where the negligent driver is fully responsible for compensating you for your injuries.
 Kansas is a no-fault state, which means that you first turn to your own insurance company for compensation.
-Once you exhaust your insurance coverage, you could also seek compensation from the negligent driver if you suffered a serious injury, such as a permanent injury, permanent loss of a bodily function, permanent disfigurement, or fracture of a weight-bearing bone.
+Once you exhaust your insurance coverage, you could also seek compensation from the negligent driver if you suffered a serious injury, such as a permanent injury, permanent loss of a bodily function, permanent disfigurement, or bone fracture.
 Your attorney can advise you on whether your injuries meet these criteria.

 Compensation for Medical Expenses